(Pyloric Stenosis Repair; Pyloromyotomy)

 At the Hospital

 A normal diet will be gradually introduced during the hospital stay.
 Before your child goes home, you will be taught how to take care of the surgical incision.
-Ask the doctor about when it is safe for your child to shower, bathe, or soak in water.

 During your child's stay, the hospital staff will also take steps to reduce the chance of infection, such as: